 • Children are encouraged to use a wide range of resources in order to express their own ideas and feelings and to construct their individual response to experience in two and three dimensions.

-• Art equipment, including glue, crayons and pencils as well as natural and recycled resources, provides for open ended exploration of colour, shape and texture and the development of skills in painting, drawing and collage.
+• Art equipment, including glue, crayons, pencils as well as natural and recycled resources, provides for open ended exploration of colour, shape and texture and the development of skills in painting, drawing and collage.

 • Children join in and respond to music and stories; there are also many opportunities for imaginative role-play, both individually and as part of a group.